M-amir097/ipc/English.README.md

     ```
   * In structure array g_ipcDomainInfoList[], adding the domain information for new usage.
   * This addition determines the sending/receiving data size used for the newly added usage type and Domain file name used for Unix Domain Socket communication.
-  * Matching definition order of the enum IPC_USAGE_TYPE_E of ipc_protocol.h, so ensure additiopn at the end.
+  * Neccessary to match definition order of the enum IPC_USAGE_TYPE_E of ipc_protocol.h, so ensure adding it at the end.
   * Add communication data size structure and the domain filename information to the end of g_ipcDomainInfoList[], as follows:
     ```c
     {sizeof(<communication data structure name>), "domain file name"},